DLibatique/LATN102-S20/notes/5-questions.md

 4. *Quae dixit?*
 <button onclick="toggleDisplay('prac08')">Click here to toggle the answer:</button> <span style="display: none;" id="prac08">pronoun - "What (things) did he say?"</span>

+### Deliberative Subjunctive

+So far we have dealt with questions that have a definitive answer and can be restated as a declarative sentence that is factual in content (e.g. Did they come out of the city?
+Yes, they did come out of the city).
+However, this is not the only way that we can ask questions.
+Take, for instance, the examples:

+- *Should* they come out of the city?
+- *Should* they have come out of the city?

+Here the answer is a matter of opinion, rather than fact.
+The speaker is thinking about and deliberating on the action in the question.
+The question may even be rhetorical in nature.
+In Latin, we indicate such a question by changing the **mood** of our main verb.
+Instead of using the indicative, we use the [**subjunctive**](https://dlibatique.github.io/LATN101-F19/notes/2-subj-overview/).
+We use the [**present subjunctive**](https://dlibatique.github.io/LATN101-F19/charts/2-pres-subj/) for deliberative questions in the present tense and the [**imperfect subjunctive**](https://dlibatique.github.io/LATN101-F19/charts/2-impf-subj/) for deliberative questions in the past tense:

+- *Veniant* (present subjunctive) ex urbe? ("Should they come out of the city?")
+- *Venīrent* (imperfect subjunctive) ex urbe? ("Should they have come out of the city?")
+- Quis *sedeat* (present subjunctive) in monte?
+(Who should sit on the mountain?)
+- Quis *sedēret* (imperfect subjunctive) in monte?
+(Who should have sat on the mountain?)

+We refer to this use of the subjunctive as the **deliberative subjunctive**.
+NB: There is no standard translation for the subjunctive - its translation is determine by usage.